bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:13:32

-Okay, that's base 58.
+Okay, that's base58.
 Now, why are we talking about this?
 What is an address?

 Sjors Provoost: 00:13:37